Please feel free to comment on my review.

 I’m not sure if that was the original order of scenes in the movie screenplay before director Sam Raimi edited the scenes in a different order for the movie.
 Perhaps those scenes work better in the book compared to the movie.
 I’m not entirely sure, but it was interesting to read it in the novelization.

-There are also some cut scenes from the movie in the book.
+There are also some unused scenes from the movie in the book.
 Most specifically is the scene where Aunt May visits Peter at his apartment to encourage him to forgive himself and make up with MJ.
 Also there’s a scene where Peter apologises to Mr. Ditkovitch on his outburst on him from the film.

 It’s interesting that Eddie Brock visits Peter Parker’s apartment when he becomes Venom, whilst he’s in the shower without even knowing.
 It’s also interesting Venom visits Sandman after seeing his daughter Penny and his wife Emma in the playground, as those scenes weren’t featured in the film.